sap-tutorials/Tutorials/tutorials/cp-cap-java-hana-db/cp-cap-java-hana-db.md

     npm install --save-dev @sap/hdi-deploy
     ```

-3. Add the following configuration in the file `package.json` in the `db` folder of your `bookstore` project:
+3. Add the following configuration in the file `.cdsrc.json` in the root folder of your `bookstore` project:

     ```JSON
     {